k8s-88/closet_k/README.md

 The credit card number to be used to make purchases is "4242424242424242".

 The only differences between the production and development sites are that the category id numbers are different.
+In development, the links to the categories direct to the wrong category page becuase of these differences in id's.
+The links in the live site (prodution) all link to the correct pages though.

 # Credits

 ## Content